robertlestak/procx/README.md

 ### FS

-The FS driver will traverse the specified locally mounted directory, and retrieve the first file which matches the specified key.
+The `fs` driver will traverse the specified locally mounted directory, and retrieve the first file which matches the specified key.
 Similar to the AWS S3 and NFS drivers, the FS driver supports `-fs-key`, `-fs-key-prefix`, and `-fs-key-regex` selection flags.

 Upon completion, the file can either be moved to a different folder, or it can be deleted, with the `-fs-clear-op` and `-fs-fail-op` flags (`mv` or `rm`).
 You can specify the target folder with the `-fs-clear-folder` and `-fs-fail-folder` flags, and the `-fs-clear-key` and `-fs-fail-key` flags let you rename the file on move.
 You can also use the `-fs-clear-key-template` and `-fs-fail-key-template` flags to specify a template for the key, which will be replaced with the key.